Redirecting to cart, please wait...

 You have items(s) in your cart.

 Foreign mutual funds typically are classified as passive foreign investment companies (PFICs) for US tax purposes.
 PFICs have a notoriously punitive tax treatment.
-Learn why foreign mutual funds are PFICs, and how to compute income and tax under the default method of PFIC taxation.
+Learn why foreign mutual funds are PFICs, and how to compute income and tax under the mark-to-market method of PFIC taxation.
 Lastly, learn how to prepare Form 8621 to report income from foreign mutual funds.

 View all webcasts offered in the International Tax Lunch Series.